Ecpy/ecpy_ext_demo/README.md

       should edit the name
-- tests : in this folder you can add unit test for your package (if you do so it might make sense to configure a Continuous integration system for your package, Ecpy relies on Tracis CI).
-By default the tests check that the extension package is correctly detected by Ecpy.
+- tests : in this folder you can add unit test for your package (if you do so it might make sense to configure a Continuous integration system for your package, Exopy relies on Tracis CI).
+By default the tests check that the extension package is correctly detected by Exopy.
 To work this requires the package to be INSTALLED (works in develop mode).

 You can also add documentation for your package.
 The usual tool to use is